Improving Confidence Estimates for Unfamiliar Examples: Problem Setup and Methods

-\textbf{Animal} categorization: Four animal superclasses (mammals, birds, herptiles, and fishes) are derived from ImageNet~\cite{ILSVRC15}, and different subclasses are used for familiar and novel sets.
-After sorting object classes within each superclass by their indices, the first half of classes are familiar $\mc F$, and the second half are novel $\mc N$.
-The data is also subsampled, so there are 800 training and 200 validation examples drawn from the ImageNet training set per superclass, and 400 examples drawn from the ImageNet validation set for each of the novel and familiar test sets.
+\textbf{Animal} categorization: Four animal superclasses (mammals, birds, herptiles, and fishes) are derived from ImageNet~\cite{ILSVRC15}, and different subclasses are used for familiar and unfamiliar sets.
+After sorting object classes within each superclass by their indices, the first half of classes are familiar $\mc F$, and the second half are unfamiliar $\mc U$.
+The data is also subsampled, so there are 800 training and 200 validation examples drawn from the ImageNet training set per superclass, and 400 examples drawn from the ImageNet validation set for each of the unfamiliar and familiar test sets.

-\textbf{Object} presence classification: The PASCAL VOC 2012 dataset~\cite{Everingham15} is used as familiar, with the similar 20 classes in MS COCO~\cite{lin2014microsoft} used as novel. \verb|tvmonitor| is mapped to \verb|tv|.
+\textbf{Object} presence classification: The PASCAL VOC 2012 dataset~\cite{Everingham15} is used as familiar, with the similar 20 classes in MS COCO~\cite{lin2014microsoft} used as unfamiliar. \verb|tvmonitor| is mapped to \verb|tv|.
 Test samples are drawn from the VOC PASCAL and MS COCO validation sets.
-The familiar and novel samples in this task are more similar to each other since they vary, not by attribute or subclass, but by when and by whom the images were collected.
+The familiar and unfamiliar samples in this task are more similar to each other since they vary, not by attribute or subclass, but by when and by whom the images were collected.